NishanthKiruthivasan/IO-WS-T/README.md

 4. 555 timer IC - Its a timer IC used for timing.
 Other than these components some wires and connectors are necessary.

-The photo uploaded below showcase the connections (Sorry for the shabiness.
+The photo uploaded below showcase the connections (Sorry for the shabbiness.
 I did this project when I didn't know any better).

 ![WhatsApp Image 2025-01-04 at 09 32 17](https://github.com/user-attachments/assets/3bebcbfe-10c2-4f2d-ae78-2583cc33de1b)